Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 -->

 # Welcome
-This tool will help you discribing Images, Graphs and Code.<br>
+This tool will help you in describing images, graphs and code.<br>
 For general usability, we would recoment using the Darkmode of Liascript, as this tool has been designed with this colorpattern in mind.

 # Image Describer